 Besides, plastics are lightweight when compared to other materials.
 This weight helps improve automotive fuel efficiency since the heavier an automobile, the more fuel it consumes.

 Additionally, plastic parts are resistant to UV ray exposure and corrosion.
-Making them ideal for use in automotive production of parts like radio controls, cup holders, bumpers, and dashboards.
+Making them ideal for use in the automotive production of parts like radio controls, cup holders, bumpers, and dashboards.

 Medical